pascal-giguere/mastofeed/README.md

 #### Publishing to Mastodon

-Then, to publish all new RSS items to your Mastodon instance from your bot account:
+Then, to post all new RSS feed items to Mastodon from your bot account:

 ```js
 await feed.publish();